LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 2.  **`create_bucket()`**: Creates an S3 bucket in the specified region, using the student's ID as part of the bucket name.
 3.  **`upload_file()`**: Uploads the specified images to the bucket.

-These are the files prepared for the
+These are the files prepared to be uploaded
 ![Jupyter Notebook Running](http://127.0.0.1/assets/lab9-6.png)

+Inspect the S3 bucket interface to verify succesful uploads.
 ![Jupyter Notebook Running](http://127.0.0.1/assets/lab9-7.png)

 ### Step2: Testing AWS Rekognition for Task Analysis